open-mmlab/ecosystem/README.md

 English | [简体中文](/README_zh-CN.md)

 This project is used to collect the information of all open-source projects built with the OpenMMLab projects.
-The collected projects will be displayed in the official [OpenMMLab Homepage(WIP)](https://openmmlab.com/codebase/ecosystem)
+The collected projects will be displayed in the official [OpenMMLab Ecosystem Page](https://openmmlab.com/ecosystem).

 ## File Structure